evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro/_index.md

 ## Performance

 The Audi Q4 45 e-tron quattro has a maximum power of 195KW (265hp).
 The total torque is 425nm.
 The 0-100km/h sprint (0-62mph) takes 6,9 seconds.
-The top speed is 180 km/h.
+The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging